Kwannnnn/Painting-auctions-web-tech-/README.md

 # PaintBids
 PaintBids is our auction website for the Web Technology hand-in assignment.
 It is about selling pieces of classical art on pretty affordable prices.
-Of course, it is a fake one and nobody is going to take your money, nor are you going to receive Mona Lisa for a little over 200 euros, so do not be afraid to place a bid to test the functionality.
+The website is packed with useful features to help the user navigate and make up their mind about which painting to bid on, so take a good look around!
 ##Description
--Users :
+- Users :
 The users are hardcoded in the backend with hashed passwords (the actual password is commented out for testing purposes), and they are with similar structure: test1@test.com (password: @Password1), all the way to 5.

-In the controllers all CRUD actions can be performed, and the router restricts the editing and deletion of a user only for logged in administrators.
+In the controllers all CRUD actions can be performed, and the middleware restrict the editing and deletion of a user only for logged in administrators.
-A new user can be created with the desired e-mail, username, password and authorization with a post request.
+A new user can be created with the desired e-mail, username, password and authorization with a post request and so on.